 Why Do Businesses Continue to Use Legacy Systems?

 Despite their inefficiency and high costs of maintenance, many governmental systems around the world still use outdated software.
-In fact, countries that use these systems admit that the software has even exceeded its end-of-life date.
+In fact, countries that use legacy systems admit that the software has even exceeded its end-of-life date.
 Recently, the inability of state unemployment servers to keep up with application demands highlighted the difficulties of maintaining legacy platforms.
 Compounding the problem was the lack of COBOL programmers to maintain the legacy on-premise infrastructure.

 In addition, a June 2019 report by the U.S. General Accountability Office revealed ten critical legacy systems in need of modernization.
 Meanwhile, many retail, ecommerce, and manufacturing companies still rely on legacy systems.
 Common reasons for not modernizing include: